 Angela Duckworth lays out her case for why she believes “grit” is the common denominator with high achievers and not talent.
-If you are starting out on a new career path, this is a great book to encourage you to keep going.
+If you are starting out on a new career path, this is an encouraging book.

 Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 This book helps you to figure out what is most essential to reach your goals and without getting overwhelmed.
 If you are looking for guidance on time management, I would recommend this book.

 Start with Why: How Great Leaders Inspire Everyone to Action by Simon Sinek

 If you are the leader of a team or starting your own business, this is the perfect book to read.
-Start with Why takes a look at the most influential leaders in recent times and breaks down how they think, act and communicate the same way.
+This takes a look at the most influential leaders in recent times and breaks down how they think, act and communicate the same way.

 The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life by Mark Manson

-Personally, I think it is sharing the same message but in a blunt and non-sugar coated way.
+Personally, I think it is sharing the same message but in a blunt way that isn’t sugar-coated.
 Yes, never giving up and keeping a positive attitude is great as you are trying to create a wonderful life, but not everything comes easy.

 Joyful: The Surprising Power of Ordinary Things to Create Extraordinary Happiness by Ingrid Fetell Lee